p0z0/p0z0.github.com/README.markdown

     $response = $client->call(new RpcRequest('sanitize',array(1,2,3)));
     $response = $client->call(new RpcRequest('deleteById',3));

-2)Named parameters
+2) Named parameters
-Sequence is not necessary, the server will sorting params if these exits
+Sequence is not necessary, the server will sorting params if these exits **case sensitive**

     $response = $client->call(new RpcRequest('add',array('bValue'=>$b,'aValue'=>$a)));

-3)Notification
+3) Notification

     $response = $client->call(new RpcRequest('deleteAndUpdtae',array(2),true));
     $response = $client->call(new RpcRequest('update',null,true));

 ###Working with the response
+_Please note that the client side deliberately less implemented, so you can freely manage the response, for example, wrapping the reponse object in `JsonRpcClient` and when you got an unexpected answer, throw an exception etc._

 If the request is not a notification, and the process was successful, the `$response` will be an object which contain `id`,`jsonrpc` and `result` fields, otherwise the result object will contain `error` instead of `result`.
 The `error` object has three members, `message`,`code` and `data` which is optional.
 So the first example `var_dump($response)` will look like this if `$a` 10 `$b` 20 :

     object(stdClass)#19 (3) {